T. Provisions, contingent liabilities and contingent assets

 Profit or loss is sensitive to higher/lower interest expense from borrowings as a result of change in interest rates.
 The following table demonstrates the sensitivity of floating rate financial instruments to a reasonably possible change in interest rates.
 The risk estimates provided assume a parallel shift of 100 basis points interest rate across all yield curves.
 This calculation also assumes that the change occurs at the balance sheet date and has been calculated based on risk exposures outstanding as at that date.
 The period end balances are not necessarily representative of the average debt outstanding during the period.

-The Company has entered into contracts wherein the revenue is receivable in foreign currency.
-These are not hedged.
+The Company has not entered into forward contracts for revenue is receivable in foreign currency.

 The following table details the Company's sensitivity to a 1% increase and decrease in the Rupee against the relevant foreign currencies.
 1% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 This is mainly attributable to the net exposure outstanding on receivables or payables in the Company at the end of the reporting period.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 1% change in foreign currency rate.

-The company is engaged in Fired Heaters products.
-Considering the nature of company's business and operations as well as reviews of operating results by the Chief Operating Decision Makers, the company has identified Fired Heaters and related products as only responsibile segment in accordance with the requirements of Ind AS 108 operating segment.
+The Company is in the business of manufacturing the process fired heaters, reformers and cracking furnaces (together, the "Heating Equipment") that are required in process industries such as for Oil and Gas refineries, Petrochemical and Fertilizer industries Considering the nature of company's business and operations as well as reviews of operating results by the Chief Operating Decision Makers, the company has identified Heating Equipment as only responsibile segment in accordance with the requirements of Ind AS 108 operating segment.

 The Board of Directors of the Company has identified Chief Executive Officer as the chief operating decision maker of the Company.
 Management has determined the operating segments as mentioned above based on the reports reviewed by the CEO.